jpata/ai-course/markdown/module4_pt1_object_detection.md

     outputs = model_detr(**inputs, output_attentions=True)

     # 1. Get Probabilities and Top K
+    # Convert logits to probabilities and remove the "no object" class
     probs = outputs.logits.softmax(-1)[0, :, :-1]
+    # For each of the 100 object queries, find the class with the highest probability
     max_scores, class_ids = probs.max(-1)
+    # Select the top 3 queries with the highest overall confidence scores
     TOP_K = 3
     top_scores, top_idxs = torch.topk(max_scores, TOP_K)